yhbcode000/yhbcode000/README.md

 <img align="right" src="https://github-readme-stats.vercel.app/api/top-langs/?username=yangsiercode000&layout=compact&theme=dark&hide=html" alt="YangSierCode000's github stats"/>

-Artificial Intelligence Researcher specialized in Multi-Agent Systems, Federated Learning, and Reinforcement Learning, focusing on robotics and math-intensive proofs for safe and private AI.
-Expertise in Multi-Modal Fusion, Deep Learning Interpretability, and Reliability, striving to develop robust AI systems that integrate information from diverse sources such as images, point clouds, text, and speech.
-Passionate about advancing AI to new frontiers and solving complex real-world problems.
+As an Artificial Intelligence Researcher, my focus is on Reinforcement Learning with a strong emphasis on ensuring the safety and privacy of AI in robotics.
+I specialize in developing math-intensive proofs and strategies aimed at robust and private AI applications.
+My expertise also covers Multi-Modal Fusion, Deep Learning Interpretability, and Reliability.
+I am committed to designing AI systems that seamlessly integrate diverse data forms such as images, point clouds, text, and speech, ensuring their reliability and interpretability across various implementations.

+I am driven by a passion to push AI technology to new frontiers, tackling complex challenges in real-world settings.
+My current projects emphasize Robotics AI Safety, AI for Science (AI4Sci), AI-generated content (AIGC), and Embodied Intelligence.
+These areas represent the forefront of applying advanced AI methods to ensure effective, safe, and ethical integration into everyday applications and complex scientific domains.

 See more in my [Blog](https://discover304.top).